Create an original, horror-themed narrative video rated PG-13 and under 10 minutes in length.

 Written permission to use public places (parks, trails, public buildings, streets/sidewalks, etc. ) is not required, but it’s best practice to inform local authorities where and when you’ll be filming.

 Ensure your film looks incredible on the silver screen: aspect ratios, audio, frame-rates, and file format.

+(Director note: even though this year we are not hosting the event in a bona-fide movie theater, this advice still applies.)
 In editing software it is possible to enter the width and height of your video—the aspect ratio.
 In 2019, this is mostly a stylistic choice by the director.

 The theater projector will display your film differently depending on which aspect ratio you choose.

 We recommend going with 2:39:1—it looks great and fills the entire cinema screen.

 We recommend you export your film as an MP4 (h.264 codec) file in the highest audio and video quality possible.

 Awards & Entry Fees